Nuclear Freeze campaign: Political developments

 In April 1982, shortly after the Freeze resolution was introduced in Congress, Reagan began declaring publicly and repeatedly that “a nuclear war cannot be won and must never be fought.”
-On that first occasion, he added: “To those who protest against nuclear war, I can only say: `I’m with you.’”
+On that first occasion, he added: “To those who protest against nuclear war, I can only say: ‘I'm with you.’”

-Reagan personally feared a nuclear apocalypse and his strategy of a nuclear build-up was rooted in a belief that the economy of the Soviet Union could not sustain itself in a arms race with the United States.
+Reagan personally feared a nuclear apocalypse and his strategy of a nuclear build-up was rooted in a belief that the economy of the Soviet Union could not sustain itself in an arms race with the United States.
 Ergo, a build-up would force negotiations for reduction.

 Meanwhile, Reagan began to search, initially without success, for a Soviet leader with whom he could negotiate nuclear disarmament agreements.
 After three Soviet leaders died in the first four years of his Presidency, Reagan quipped: "How am I supposed to get anyplace with the Russians if they keep dying on me?"